lcmmichielsen/scXpresso/README.md

 <img src="scEP.png" width="350" align="right">

 We present scEP: a method that predicts gene expression at an unprecedented resolution using single-cell RNA-sequencing data.
-Using this GitHub, you can reproduce the figures from the preprint **add link**, train your own models, or look at the predicted effect of interesting variants.
+Using this GitHub, you can reproduce the figures from the [preprint](https://www.biorxiv.org/content/10.1101/2022.09.06.506837v1), train your own models, or look at the predicted effect of interesting variants.

 The results, trained models, input sequences etc. can all be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.7044908).